melissa-kvl/stats220/index.md

 ```

 *** **What was the motivation for creating my meme?** ***
-1. I was inspired to make a meme about RStudio given that I use the platform in two courses
+1. I was inspired to make a meme about RStudio given that I use the platform frequently
 2. I wanted to make a meme that anyone who has or is starting out in R can relate to
 3. I wanted to have some fun with the meme because it is not often that we get an assignment this awesome!